 I’ve seen plenty of people with email lists of up to 20k but with really low engagement- open rates of 8%- 12%, click-through rates, virtually non-existent.
 Meaning, the people on their lists are not opening up their emails or clicking through to engage with their content, whether that is to an offer, a download, or a Facebook Live.
 They are not connecting.

 It’s easy to forget that the whole point of an email list, Facebook group, or Instagram is to build relationships.
-If you’re only interested in getting a lot of people to like your business page or getting a lot of people to follow you on Instagram, but you’re not interested in socializing with them and building relationships with them and providing value to them then those numbers mean absolutely nothing.
+If you’re only interested in getting a lot of people to like your business page or getting a lot of people to follow you on Instagram.
+But if you’re not interested in socializing with them and building relationships with them and providing value to them then those numbers mean absolutely nothing.
 But if you have an engaged audience, size won’t matter.

 Case in point: A client of mine has this thriving coaching business.
 At the level that she’s operating at, most people would think she had a really big list.
 But in fact, she doesn’t.
-She actually has what is considered (in the vanity number world), a small list size which in all honesty bothered her a little.
-She too wanted the big list like everyone one else but in truth, there was something here to celebrate.
+She actually has what is considered (in the vanity number world).
+A small list size which in all honesty bothered her a little.
+She too wanted the big list like everyone else but in truth.
+There was something here to celebrate.

 She had an engaged list- she was sending out emails to her entire master list (not a segment or targeted list) that were getting 30 to 40% open rates.
 Amazing!